MahmutEsadErman/focusflow/docs/Exercise_3_Unit_Tests.md

 ## Introduction

 This document outlines the unit tests implemented for the FocusFlow application.
-Unit testing is a critical component of our development process, ensuring that individual components function correctly in isolation before being integrated into the larger system.

 The FocusFlow application follows test-driven development principles, with comprehensive tests for each model class.
 These tests verify that:

 - Objects are created correctly with valid data